opensearch-project/documentation-website/_search-plugins/ubi/ubi-dashboard-tutorial.md

 <img src="{{site.url}}{{site.baseurl}}/images/ubi/visualizations2.png" alt="Vertical Bar Chart" width="300"/>

-The data field we want to examine is `event_attributes.position.ordinal`, meaning the user clicked on the *n-th* item in a list.
-The y-axis will be the number of times that *n-th* was clicked.
-The x-axis will be the ordinal number itself that was clicked, using the `Histogram` aggregation.
+The data field you want to examine is `event_attributes.position.ordinal`.
+This field contains the position of the item in a list that the user selected.
+For the histogram visualization, the x-axis will be the ordinal number of the selected item (n).
+The y-axis will be the number of times that the nth item was clicked, as shown in the following image.

 ![Vertical Bar Chart]({{site.url}}{{site.baseurl}}/images/ubi/histogram.png "Vertical Bar Chart")